Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 If you spot the young girl singing Brittney Spear’s best tracks, give her another tip for me; there was a crowd around her, and she seemed to be popular!

-SOUVENIRS: Whether it’s your first or seventh time visiting Thailand, one must go home with souvenirs!
+SOUVENIRS: Whether it’s your first or seventh time visiting Thailand, you must go home with souvenirs!

 The Phuket Sunday market is one of the best places on the island to go souvenir shopping; you can find jewelry, handmade art, creams, and more.